symfony/symfony-docs/cookbook/components/service_container.rst

   $xmlLoader = new XmlFileLoader($container, $locator);
   $xmlLoader->load('service.xml');

-Now a configuration like this one can be used.
+Now a configuration like this can be used.
 The topic about how to use the service container is covered in ":doc:`/book/service_container`".

 .. code-block:: xml